UX DESIGN • DESIGN SYSTEM • UI KIT • DOCUMENTATION

 It is necessary to consider that ‘WE’ as creators would not be the primary users of this system.
 It would be used mostly by designers on the team and developers for reference.

 Since our system is mainly intended for designers, we tested the system with 3 of them.
+There were issues regarding some components missing as well as their categorization.

 We found that Mosaic is Scalable, Comprehensive and Easy-to-use.